Silvergate Bank: FTX exposure, drop in liquidity, and winding down

+In March 2022, Silvergate invested in a $200 million fundraising round for Aptos, a cryptocurrency startup founded by ex-Diem employees.
+In the first part of 2022, Silvergate made a $205 million loan to the analytics software company Microstrategy, which used the funds to buy bitcoin.
+By November 2022, the bank was led by Lane as CEO and Ben Reynolds as president, while Eisele remained in the leadership as chief credit officer.

 In late 2022—following a fall in cryptocurrency prices and the collapse of many cryptocurrency exchanges and schemes such as FTX—concerns were raised about potential effects on Silvergate due to loss of deposits and credit exposure from SEN leverage, as well as potential ramifications of issues for the wider cryptocurrency ecosystem due to Silvergate's key role in it.
 Some short sellers raised the prospect of a bank run.
 The share price of Silvergate had fallen 89% from its November 2021 all-time-high to $25 by 5 December 2022, and its deposits fell to $9.8 billion.
 Silvergate reported in November 2022 that it had adequate liquidity, that it only held FTX deposits, and that it was not exposed to FTX via lending.
 Senators Elizabeth Warren, Roger Marshall, and John Kennedy requested that the bank explain its relationship to FTX in December 2022.
 By December 2022 deposits at Silvergate had fallen to $3.8 billion.

+Liquidation

+On March 8, 2023, it was announced that Silvergate Bank would wind down its operations and liquidate.
+After the liquidation, Silvergate did repay its advances, selling investment securities to do so.
+As of November 2023, all deposits had been repaid, with banking operations ceasing shortly after that.
+CNBC later noted that Silvergate Capital, the owner of the bank, had after 2023 stated that despite the bank run, its operations had "stabilized" and it had the "capability to continue to serve its customers," and said its insolvency was the result of "increased supervisory pressure" on Silvergate and other similar crypto-asset businesses.